Carers

 • unintentionally or intentionally harming or neglecting the adult they support on their own or with others

-Risk of abuse to Carers
+Risk of abuse to carers

 Research has found that the risk of abuse to carers themselves increase when the following incidents occur: